xbmc/repo-scripts/script.skinshortcuts/resources/docs/advanced/Overriding icons.md

 `<useDefaultThumbAsIcon>True</useDefaultThumbAsIcon>`

 They can then be overriden as normal.

+## Default icons

+Where possible, Skin Shortcuts sets the icon of available shortcuts to an appropriate [Default Icon]() - [Read More]().

+Where there is no default icon, Skin Shortcuts sets it to a generic value so that the skinner can override the icon and provide a specific one for their skin.
+Please see the code for details - gui.py, the functions 'common', 'more' and 'settings'

 ***Quick links*** - [Readme](../../../README.md) - [Getting Started](../started/Getting Started.md) - [Advanced Usage](./Advanced Usage.md)